 - 1. Jurisdiction: Must live, must be willing to work, and must be willing to commute within the jurisdictional boundaries of IBEW Local 146.
-The jurisdiction includes all or part of 12 counties in central Illinois: Christian, Coles, Cumberland, DeWitt, Douglas, Effingham, Fayette, Macon, Montgomery, Moultrie, Piatt, and Shelby. - 2.
-Age: Must be 18 years old at the time of employment.
+The jurisdiction includes all or part of 12 counties in central Illinois: Christian, Coles, Cumberland, DeWitt, Douglas, Effingham, Fayette, Macon, Montgomery, Moultrie, Piatt, and Shelby. - Age: Must be 18 years old at the time of employment.
 Eligible to apply if 17 years old and are a senior in high school. - 3.
-Education: Must have a high school diploma, a GED, or a 2 year Associate degree or higher. - 4.
+Education: At the time of employment, must have a high school diploma, a GED, or a 2 year Associate degree or higher. - 4.
 Valid Driver's License: Must possess a valid driver's license.